CHICAGO -- The Oakland A's don't have the most star-studded lineup, but they keep on finding ways to win games.

-Balfour allowed the tying run to reach third, then watched the final out land in the mitt of Yoenis Cespedes about a foot short of being a two-run homer by Adam Dunn that would've won it for Chicago.
-Instead, the White Sox went right back to losing after Wednesday's marathon 16-inning victory in Seattle.
+It did get a little dicey for Balfour, who allowed the tying run to reach third and watched the final out land in the mitt of Yoenis Cespedes about a foot short of being a two-run homer by Adam Dunn.

-Alejandro De Aza led the White Sox by going 3-for-5 with an RBI, and Alexei Ramirez drove in two runs with a clutch two-out single in the third.
+Alejandro De Aza led the White Sox by going 3-for-5 with an RBI, and Alexei Ramirez drove in two runs with a clutch two-out single in the third for Chicago (25-33).

 Jerry Blevins (5-0) picked up the win by working a scoreless inning of relief, and Thornton (0-2) took the loss.

-After falling behind 3-0 in the third, the A's kept battling back.
-They eventually knotted it at 4 on Josh Reddick's home run in the seventh -- just one inning after Cespedes made it 4-3 with his second solo shot of the game in the sixth.
-It was just the second home run of the season for Reddick, who had a stint on the disabled list.
+After falling behind 3-0 in the third, the A's kept battling back They eventually knotted it at 4 on Josh Reddick's home run in the seventh -- just one inning after Cespedes made it 4-3 with his second solo shot of the game in the sixth.

-After the long game in Seattle on Wednesday, Quintana was almost required to go deep in this game for Chicago.
-He delivered by lasting 7 2/3 innings and throwing 107 pitches to give the Sox a chance -- even though he allowed four runs and three homers, including both to Cespedes.
+Pitching a day after the White Sox went 16 innings in a win on the road against the Seattle Mariners, Jose Quintana almost had to go deep in this game for Chicago.
+He delivered by lasting 7 2/3 innings and throwing 107 pitches to give the Sox a chance even though he allowed four runs and three homers -- including both to Cespedes.

-After both starters cruised through the first two innings, the White Sox got to Straily in the third, scoring three times thanks to three two-out hits to make it 3-0 Chicago.
+After both starters cruised through the first two innings, the White Sox got to Straily in the third -- scoring three times thanks to three two-out hits.
+De Aza laced a double to right that sent Tyler Flowers from first to third before Ramirez singled them both in with a liner to center field.
+Ramirez stole second and moved to third on a wild pitch before scoring on a single by Alex Rios that made it 3-0 Chicago.

-Oakland got one back in the top of the fourth on a solo home run to left-center by Cespedes and manufactured another run in the fifth to make it 3-2 White Sox.
-Chicago re-established the two-run lead, 4-2, in the bottom half of the inning but the home runs by Cespedes and Reddick erased the advantage in the next two frames.
+Oakland got one back in the top of the fourth on a solo home run to left center by Cespedes and manufactured another run in the fifth to make it 3-2 White Sox, but Chicago re-established the two-run lead, 4-2, in the bottom half of the inning.

-Straily also escaped a much bigger Sox rally in the fifth when Dunn flied out to right with one out and the bases loaded.
-Flowers tagged up on the shallow fly and was thrown out at the plate by Reddick while trying to score.
+De Aza singled in Gordon Beckham with no outs, but Straily escaped a much bigger rally when Dunn flied out to right with one out and the bases loaded and Flowers was thrown out at the plate by Reddick while trying to score from third.